Seeing Eye to AI: Comparing Human Gaze and Model Attention in Video Memorability: Modeling with Captions

 Specifically, we use a mapping network (a Transformer decoder) to convert the $THW$ visual tokens at the output of the Transformer encoder $\tilde{\bbf}_{ij}$ to a set of $P$ prefix tokens.
 The mapping network of $L_D{=}6$ layers consists of $P$ query learnable tokens and uses visual inputs as memory, $P{=}30$.
 The outputs of this mapping network are fed as prefix tokens to the GPT-2, and captions are generated in an auto-regressive manner.

 We train the model jointly, to predict both the memorability score (using L1 regression loss) and the caption (using cross-entropy loss).
-Results of this approach are presented in \cref{tab:text_ablation}, row 3.
-A small increase of 0.4\% is seen for Memento10k, while VideoMem continues to not benefit from captions.
+Results of this approach are presented in Tab.~2, row 3.
+A small increase of 0.004 is observed in the RC score (0.706 to 0.710) for Memento10k, while VideoMem continues to not benefit from captions.

 We conclude that generating captions separately with a VLM and using them (as shown above) may be a better course of action than training a joint model.